The Fate of the Furious: Development

-In November 2014, Universal Pictures chairwoman Donna Langley told The Hollywood Reporter that there would be at least three more films in the franchise after Furious 7.
-In April 2015, Vin Diesel stated that the possible sequel that "Paul Walker used to say that [an eighth film] was guaranteed.
-And in some ways, when your brother guarantees something, you sometimes feel like you have to make sure it comes to pass."
+In November 2014, Universal Pictures chairwoman Donna Langley confirmed that a discussion regarding three sequels to Furious 7 (2015) had taken place.
+Actor Vin Diesel reaffirmed this in September 2015, alluding the trilogy could lead to the mainline series' conclusion.
+He stated that the eighth film was acceptable as Paul Walker said.

 Diesel further hinted at an eighth film on Jimmy Kimmel Live! when he stated that Kurt Russell's character would span multiple films.
 He also stated that the next film would take place in New York City.
 Chris Morgan returned to write his sixth script in the franchise, while Neal H. Moritz returned to produce.
 Moritz later stated, "[The story] is going to have to be something enticing for all of us.
 It has to be as good as or better [than Furious 7]".

 At the 2015 CinemaCon in Las Vegas, Diesel announced the film for an April 14, 2017 release date.
 In August, at the 2015 Teen Choice Awards (where Furious 7 received the award for Choice Movie – Action and Walker received the award for Choice Movie Actor – Action), Diesel gave the film the initial title Fast 8.
 In September, Diesel stated that the script had almost been completed, and expressed interest in Rob Cohen, who directed the first film, to direct the eighth installment.
-In October, Diesel announced on The Tonight Show Starring Jimmy Fallon that Straight Outta Compton director F. Gary Gray would direct the film.
+Furious 7 (2015) film director James Wan was originally contractually hired to direct this film and F9 (2021), but the studio let him go after he told them about his wishes to make The Conjuring 2 (2016), a sequel to his previous horror film The Conjuring (2013).
+The studio went back to offer Wan directing the film after Justin Lin, who directed the film series since The Fast and the Furious: Tokyo Drift (2006) to Fast & Furious 6 (2013), chose to direct Star Trek Beyond (2016) over returning to the series, but Wan firmly declined directing both this film and the ninth film due to the seventh film's demanding production impacting on his health.
+In October, Diesel announced on The Tonight Show Starring Jimmy Fallon that Straight Outta Compton (2015) director F. Gary Gray would direct the film.